MartinYeung5/HippocampusData/README.md

 ## HippocampusData

-Sovereign Data Management with On-Chain Certification & AI Audit
+Perosonal Data Management with On-Chain Certification & AI Audit

 Empowering users to own, certify, and control their sensitive documents with the security of the Sui blockchain and the privacy of Walrus storage, augmented by intelligent AI auditing.